panastasiadist/Enqueueror/docs/guide/getting-started.md

 # Getting Started

 ## Installation
-Enqueueror is available from the official [WordPress Plugin Repository](https://wordpress.org/plugins/enqueueror/) as a free plugin.
-You may search, install and activate it from within your WordPress installation or download, upload and activate it from the plugin repository.
+Enqueueror is available as a free plugin from the official [WordPress Plugin Repository](https://wordpress.org/plugins/enqueueror/).

+You can search for, install, and activate it directly from your WordPress installation, or download it from the plugin repository, upload, and then activate it.

 ## Required Directories
-Enqueueror takes into account CSS & JavaScript assets located under two special directories in the active theme's directory.
-The directories should be created by the developer:
+Enqueueror processes CSS & JavaScript assets stored in two specific directories within the active theme's directory.
+These directories need to be created by the developer:

 | Directory Path                                              | Usage                      |
 |-------------------------------------------------------------|----------------------------|